HaseebLUMS/loq-simulator/README.md

 LOQ1 has orders with timestamps: 1, 2, 3
 LOQ2 has orders with timestamps: 4, 5, 6
 Now ME shoudl not process orders as they are recieved, all orders from LOQ1 shoudl be processed before any order from the LOQ2.
 We do not have a protocol for that.
 OR the d_s parameter takes care of it.
+It does not actually. need a protocol like i simulate in `counter_local_loq_effect`.
+It's working well when there is only one price level i.e. bids range [1, 1].
+But with more price levels, it is not giving the behavior i expected.

 # Initial Results